ravi9/openvino-wiki/GoogleSummerOfCode.md

 Spend your summer doing something interesting and valuable for the open-source community and join Google Summer of Code.
 Read more information about how the program works on [this page](https://summerofcode.withgoogle.com/).

-OpenVINO Toolkit is applying as a mentoring organization for 2022.
+OpenVINO Toolkit is a mentoring organization for 2022!

 ## Prerequisite task